Prop Guardian Risk Manager – Full User Guide (MT4 & MT5)

 • SessionStartHour / SessionEndHour – allowed hours for trading.

-• BlockTradesOutsideSession – when enabled, closes any new trades opened outside the session.
+• BlockTradesOutsideSession – when enabled, new managed trades/orders outside the session can be closed/deleted.

-• CloseAllOnOverallHit – close all trades in scope when the overall loss limit is hit.
+• CloseAllOnOverallHit – close all managed trades and delete managed pending orders when the overall loss limit is hit.

-• AutoBlockNewTrades – when locked, any new trades in scope are immediately closed.
+• AutoBlockNewTrades – when locked, any new managed trades/orders are immediately closed/deleted.

 • AllowManualUnlockDaily – show and enable the “Unlock Daily” button on the panel.